 To step back from specific relationships and to summarize across them, these findings overall suggest that work with data may not be more engaging per se.
 Instead, it may be how youth engage in work with data that matters most.
 In the midst of science and mathematics reform efforts that emphasize doing what scientists and mathematicians do—by engaging in scientific and engineering practices—engaging in practices in merely procedural ways may not help students to become more capable in the domains that they study.
 This point is echoed in recent scholarship pointing out the importance of engaging in science in ways that are both ‘minds-on’ as well as ‘hands-on’ (Furtak & Penuel, 2018) and in the importance of engaging learners in practices that are meaningful to students and in terms of the discipline (Berland et al., 2016).
 So, engaging youth in work with data may not be more engaging, apart from in a few cases (i.e., when generating or modeling data, youth are more likely to be fully engaged).
 Instead, how youth engage in each of the aspects of work with data—and work with data in general—may be key.
-Other samples, other enactments of work with data, and, possibly, other analytic approaches can build on this work to further substantiate what is known about how work with data engages youth and other learners.
+Other samples, other enactments of work with data, and, possibly, other analytic approaches can build on this work.